ReverseDJ/Tic-Tac-Toe/README.md

-This project is a tic tac toe game that I made in my introduction to computer systems class
+This program was my final project in my ECE 109 Introduction to Computer Systems class.
+This program allows two players to play a game of tic tac toe.